Teaching strategies for students with a Specific Learning Disability (SpLD)

 - Provision of audio or word processed assessment feedback

-- Group work activities where students with an SLD are able to focus on their strengths
+- Group work activities where students with an SpLD are able to focus on their strengths

 - Students who are not confident reading excused from reading out loud in class